Rajská zahrada (Prague Metro)

 Rajská zahrada ([ˈrajskaː ˈzaɦrada], lit.
 'Paradise Garden' or 'Garden of Eden') is a Prague Metro station on Line B. It was opened on 8 November 1998 as part of the extension of Line B from Českomoravská to Černý Most.
 The station was designed by Patrik Kotas.

 It has an unorthodox platform design, where trains in each direction are on a different level with the westbound platform being directly above the eastbound track.
 Due to its unique architectural design, Rajská zahrada was named the Czech Construction of the Year for 1999.

+In 2023, a railway station was opened near the station, just across the Chlumecká street.